 We are dedicated to continuing this pursuit into the future and to making this vital technology available to all.
 So keep an eye on H.264 SVC as more work is underway to enable interoperability at the transport and signaling levels.

+Dr. Alex Eleftheriadis, is Chief Scientist and co-founder of Vidyo.
 Alex drives the technical vision and direction for Vidyo and also represents the company on standardization committees and technical advisory boards.
-He is an award-winning researcher, bringing over 23 years of research experience in video compression and communications to his role at Vidyo.
+He is an award-winning researcher, bringing over 19 years of research experience in video compression and communications to his role at Vidyo.
 Prior to Vidyo he was an Associate Professor of Electrical Engineering at Columbia University.
-Alex has more than 100 publications, holds 64 patents (several of which are used in Blu-ray Disc, H.264/AVC, and ATSC digital television systems), and has served as the Editor of the MPEG-4 Systems specification, Co-Editor of the H.264 SVC Conformance specification, and Co-Editor of IETF’s RTP Payload Format for SVC.
-He is a Member of the Boards of IMTC and of the UCI Forum, and co-chairs the IMTC SVC Activity Group as well as the UCI Forum’s SVC Technical Working Group.
+Alex has more than 100 publications, holds 15 patents, has served as the Editor of the MPEG-4 Systems specification and Co-Editor of the H.264 SVC Conformance specification, and is currently Co-Editor of IETF’s RTP Payload Format for SVC.